MaddyGuthridge/COMP3891/File Systems/inode.md

-An index node, used in [[inode file system]]s to store information about a file/directory
+An index node, used in [[inode-based allocation]] file systems to store information about a file/directory.